Archoleat/.github/PULL_REQUEST_TEMPLATE.md

 - [ \] **Descriptive Commit Message**: Used a clear and concise commit message that includes a short title on the first line.
-  For example, use imperative tense and focus on the "what" and "why".
+  For example, use imperative tense and focus on the *what* and *why*.

 - [ \] **Error Check**: Ensured there are no errors or warnings in your code.
   Compile and test your changes if applicable.